EichlerLab/smrtsv2/GENOTYPE.md

 # SMRT-SV Genotyper

-The SMRT-SV genotyper takes a VCF of structural variant (SV) calls and some number of sample alignment files (BAM/CRAM).
+The SMRT-SV genotyper takes a VCF of structural variant (SV) calls and some number of sample alignment files (BAM/CRAM) containing short-read Illumina data.
 In each sample, it searches for evidence of each SV calls and attempts to assign a genotype (0/0, 0/1, or 1/1).

 Using the reference FASTA SVs were called against, the genotyper builds an ALT-reference by taking the primary contigs from the SV reference and adding local-assembly contigs from SMRT-SV as ALT sequences.
-BWA-MEM is then used to remap all reads to this ALT reference.
+BWA-MEM is then used to remap all short-reads to this ALT reference.
 Therefore, each SV has both a primary (from primary contigs) and alt (from SV contigs) representation, and so reads associated with the presence or the absense of an SV have a place to map.
 This greatly improves sensitivity over genotyping methods that use the reference without SV ALTs, which is especially true for insertions.
 However, this comes at the high cost of remapping all sequence reads to the ALT reference.

 ## Setup

-The SMRT-SV genotyper requires two input files, a genotyper config file and a table of samples.
+The SMRT-SV genotyper requires two input files, a genotyper config file and a table of short-read samples.
 These files may be called anything, but in the following examples, we will use `genotyper.json` and `samples.tab`.

 We recommend running the genotype in its own directory separate from other project files.
 Do no run in the SMRT-SV install directory.
 To setup, change to a clean location with no files, create the configuration and sample table in